 Karen Martini is an award-winning chef, restaurateur, author and television presenter.
-Her food message is drawn from her professional cooking career, her Tunisian-Italian heritage, and from the challenges of feeding nutritious and stimulating food to her young family.
+Her food message is drawn from her professional cooking career, her Tunisian-Italian heritage and from the challenges of feeding nutritious and stimulating food to her family.

 In 2021 Karen joined forces with Michael Gebran to open her brand new restaurant, Hero, in Melbourne’s iconic ACMI building, as part of Hospitality M – where Karen takes the role of Founding Partner / Creative Food Director and Chef.
 Karen was also the founding chef at the critically acclaimed Melbourne Wine Room and Sydney’s Icebergs Dining Room and Bar.
-As executive chef of both restaurants she held two chef’s hats in Sydney and Melbourne, and won, with Icebergs, the 2004 Best New Restaurant Award from the Sydney Morning Herald.
-After fifteen years at The Melbourne Wine Room, Karen and her partner, Michael Sapountsis sold in 2011 to pursue new projects.
-Karen and Michael still own and run St Kilda’s much-loved pizzeria mr. wolf which they stepped back from and sold in 2021.
+As executive chef of both restaurants, she held two chef’s hats in Sydney and Melbourne, and won, with Icebergs, the 2004 Best New Restaurant Award from The Sydney Morning Herald.
+After 15 years at The Melbourne Wine Room, Karen and her partner Michael opened St Kilda’s much-loved pizzeria mr. wolf which they stepped back from and sold in 2021.
 Karen finished 2021 on a high being named one of Melbourne Food & Wine Festival’s “Legends of 2021”, in the Chefs, Restauranteur, Hospitality Professional sector.